Campaign for Better Transport

 The Dyfi Bridge was never designed to carry the current volume of traffic.
 The road is also often closed due to frequent flooding causing traffic to take a diversion of up to 30 miles.

-Work on construction was due to start in 2020, but sadly there has been a delay with additional time being required to plan the construction works with Covid-19 regulations in place.
+Work on construction was due to start in 2020, but sadly there was a delay with additional time being required to plan the construction works with Covid-19 regulations in place.
 I can’t stress how important it is to improve the reliability of crossing the River Dyfi and to improve access to key services including employment opportunities, healthcare and education for the people of Machynlleth and the surrounding area.
 It is good news that construction of the new bridge and road scheme will finally commence and due to be completed by Spring 2023.

 2 – Progressing the Pant-Llanymynech Bypass